 I would also recommend you let your loved ones know where these legal documents are located.
 Do not place your Will, Power of Attorney or Health Care proxy in a safe deposit box unless someone other than yourself has a key and is an authorized signatory on the box.
 Even if your safe deposit box has a joint owner, the box will be sealed when you die and can only be opened via court order.
 Some people choose to keep their original Wills in a sealed container in their freezers because in the event of a typical house fire, they would be preserved.
 Another frequently used alternative if for your attorney to store it (in a fire proof safe).

 2- Take necessary steps to protect your assets and savings in the event you may need long term careAlthough it is very unpleasant to think about a disability as a result of a stroke, heart attack or tragic accident, those who plan ahead are usually better prepared to handle the consequences (at least financially).
 Purchasing a long term care insurance policy should strongly be considered--especially for those in relatively good health and in their mid-50s.
 As you are closer to 65, you should consider using a Medicaid Asset Protection Trust.

 3- Review all existing insurance policiesIs your life insurance policy adequate?
 Is it whole life or universal, term?
 From an estate tax planning perspective, it may be useful to have the policy owned by an irrevocable life insurance trust so as to include the death benefit from inclusion in your estate and therefore avoid a hefty estate tax.
 Your currently policy may also not be a wise investment in the current low interest rate environment.

 4- Gather and maintain financial and bank records for at least the past 5 yearsIt is difficult to locate these records at a time of crisis such as the onset of an illness or death.
 If you will need to apply for Medicaid to cover nursing home expenses, you will need the last five years of all bank and investment account statements and records.
 Doing this tedious work in advance can save time and money.
 It takes months for a Medicaid application to be approved and even longer to prepare one if the financial records are not readily available.

-You can plan for the appropriate age for your retirement based on an estimate of your social security benefits, IRA distributions, annuities and pension plans.
+5- Review and assess any retirement benefits you may be entitled to.You can plan for the appropriate age for your retirement based on an estimate of your social security benefits, IRA distributions, annuities and pension plans.
 Keep in mind that if Medicaid becomes necessary after retirement (age 65), or in the event of a disability, you can shelter a high income and still be entitled to community Medicaid.

 6- Review or make burial arrangementsPurchasing a burial plot and potentially pre-paying a funeral can alleviate a good deal of stress from your family and loved ones upon your death.
 There is also a benefit from a Medicaid planning perspective in spending down some of your resources on such arrangements.